Skip to main content

 Styling

-We recommend making the iframe feel like it’s part of your website rather than give it a separate design treatment.
-This can include buttons, colours, card styling, border-radius, etc. You can customise your design theme yourself with our theme editor and see the changes in real-time, or alternatively you can provide us with the below information and we can edit it for you.
-If you’ve already had a demo created for your brand then we’ve already considered your site’s styling.
+We recommend making the iframe feel like part of your website rather than giving it a separate design treatment.
+This can include buttons, colours, card styling, border radius, and more.
+You can customise your design theme yourself with the theme editor and see changes in real time, or provide us with the information below and we can edit it for you.
+If you use Optimise, your journey includes a dynamic Trustpilot integration which we can also style for you.
+If you’ve already had a demo created for your brand, we’ve already considered your site’s styling.
 Otherwise, to get all your touchpoints looking on brand with a consistent look and feel, we need the following information:

 TypeDescriptionCSS